About Gasbusters

 Reconsider your landscaping choices.
 Clearing the fallen leaves with a leaf blower sweeps away prime habitat for a lot of creatures and also disrupts the habitats for critical pollinating species such as bees, butterflies and moths, as well as other critters including amphibians and small mammals like chipmunks.

-When you minimize your lawn, add more garden beds and let the leaves lie where they fall, there’s a lot less need to use high-power leaf blowers, gasoline or electric.
+When you minimize your lawn, add more garden beds and let the leaves lie where they fall, there’s a lot less need to use leaf blowers.

 Talk to your landscaper or property manager about changing landscaping methods

 Hire lawn care services that use battery-powered lawn care equipment.
-If you are renting, talk to your property manager about switching from gas leaf blowers to electric.
+If you are renting, talk to your property manager about switching from loud gas leaf blowers.

 Tell your Councillor you want gas-powered leaf blowers banned